 Brown, L., 2008.
 The adjustment journey of international postgraduate students at a university in England.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as:

 |PDF (.pdf supplied by EThOS)|